 Social media has progressed to become a critical driver for collecting and spreading information across sectors like entertainment and media, journalism, business, politics, and science.
 This growth opens up new potential for analysis and pattern discovery that provide insights into key challenges, trends, influences, and market and social changes.

 The complexity of performing data discovery, collection, and preparation for analytics and predictive modeling often depends on the particular application domain, data source and format, methods, and goals.
 Data science techniques such as big data analytics, data mining, machine learning, and AI are widely used to this end.
+In today's day and age, learning Data Science has become extremely important, regardless of your working domain.

 For example, a marketing firm looking to identify patterns in customer behavior to forecast future purchasing habits would need to utilize predictive analytics and modeling, including cluster models, regression analysis, and cluster filtering, all of which are rooted in statistical and ML algorithms.